Diffusion Action Segmentation: More Implementation Details

 \section{More Implementation Details}

 For the Gaussian smoothing when obtaining the soft ground truth of action boundaries $\bar{B} = \lambda(B)$, the standard deviation of the Gaussian kernel is set as 1, 20, 3 for GTEA, 50Salads, and Breakfast respectively.
 This is consistent with the different video lengths in different datasets.
 We set these Gaussian kernels to make $\bar{B}$ have similar bell curve shapes across the three datasets.
 For the decoder, the step embedding is of 512 dimensions.
-When using the ASFormer~\cite{2021_BMVC_Yi} decoder as our decoder $g_\psi$, the concatenation of the conditioning features $E \odot M$ (or $E$ at inference) and the noisy sequence $Y_s$ (or $\hat{Y}_{s}$ at inference) is used as queries and keys in the cross-attention, while the noisy sequence $Y_s$ (or $\hat{Y}_{s}$ at inference) is taken as values.
+When using the re-implemented ASFormer~\cite{2021_BMVC_Yi} decoder as our decoder $g_\psi$, the concatenation of the conditioning features $E \odot M$ (or $E$ at inference) and the noisy sequence $Y_s$ (or $\hat{Y}_{s}$ at inference) is used as queries and keys in the cross-attention, while the noisy sequence $Y_s$ (or $\hat{Y}_{s}$ at inference) is taken as values.
 The step embedding is added to the values.
 When using the single-stage model in MS-TCN~\cite{2019_CVPR_Farha} as our decoder $g_\psi$, the concatenation of the conditioning features $E \odot M$ (or $E$ at inference) and the noisy sequence $Y_s$ (or $\hat{Y}_{s}$ at inference) is used as the input.
 The step embedding is added to the input.
+Our method does not use positional encoding since it was found harmful in the original ASFormer paper~\cite{2021_BMVC_Yi}.
 Our model can be trained on a single NVIDIA RTX 2080 GPU.